 If you do your own audit first, you will soon realise any obvious shortcomings.
-If in doubt contact the ORCV office who may be able to help clarify requirements.

-Audit day - 2 weeks before you need it
+Preparations - 2 weeks before you need it (the day of the audit)

-On the day of the audit, with the owner present and at least one other crew member, lay out all the equipment in the boat so as to make the audit fast and easy.
-The auditor will appreciate that.
+On the day of the audit, with the owner present, lay out all the equipment in the boat so as to make the audit fast and easy.
+The auditor will love you for that.